litmuschaos/v1-litmus-docs/docs/getstarted.md

           value: nginx
 ```

-### Over-ride Default Chaos Experiments Variables
+### Override Default Chaos Experiments Variables

-After LitmusChaos v0.7.0, to over-ride the default enviroment variables in chaosExperiments, add the entry of those variable with the same name under `experiments.<experiment_name>.spec.components` with the over-riding value.
+After LitmusChaos v0.7.0, to override the default environment variables in chaosExperiments, add the entry of those variable with the same name under `experiments.<experiment_name>.spec.components` with the overriding value.

 ```console
 ...